 The 2nd and 3rd centuries after Christ were the golden age of Limyra after the Pericles Period.
 The city, which was a bishopric center during the Byzantine rule, was abandoned after the Arab raids in the 8th and 9th centuries.

 The excavations at Limyra in 1969 continue under the supervision of the Austrian University of Vienna, Department of Archeology.
 The ruins of Lymra can be visited in three parts.
 You can see this from the map below.

-First part is the acropolis and Perikle Heroon in the south of acropolis which restored by Brochhard.
+The first part is the acropolis and Perikle Heroon in the south of the acropolis which was restored by Brochhard.
 It’s a 40-minute walk up the hill.
 You can find the guide from the village.